spitlo/spitlo.github.io/content/music/looptober-2022.md

 All in all, it was a fun experiment, and a really good way to get to learn a new synth -- especially in the same horrible way *gavage* is a good way of making foie gras.

+That’s it, hope I didn’t steal anyone’s melody!

 [^grvyrdshft]: There has been some debate, though, as to whether Grvyrdshft really is short for *Graveyard Shift*.
-Some claim it stands for *Groovy Redshift* or even *Gravy Rodshaft*.
+Some claim it stands for *Groovy Redshift* or even *Gravy Rodshaft* which I can only assume means something inappropriate.

 ## The loops